 Call Our Baltimore, MD Resisting Arrest Attorneys for Students at Loyola University

 If you or a loved one was charged with resisting arrest while attending Loyola University, you may face substantial penalties and jail time.
 In addition, you may face academic disciplinary hearings and risk expulsion.
 Talk to a lawyer for help with your criminal case and help getting charges against you dropped or dismissed.
-For a free consultation on your case, call the Law Offices of Randolph Rice today at (410) 694-7291.
+For a free consultation on your case, call the Rice, Murtha & Psoras today at (410) 694-7291.